Features

 All plugins follow the same basic structure, independent of the logic, with the API to add and remove plugins being always consistent (and one-liner).
 This makes it easy to debug, bundle, tree-shake, serialisation/deserialisation and extend functionality to the 3d viewer.
 It is also recommended to keep individual plugins small and handle one specific functionality.

-Plugins can be dependant on other plugins.
-These dependencies are automatically resolved and added to the viewer at runtime. eg. SSAOPlugin depends on GBufferPlugin to get the depth and normal data.
-So, when SSAOPlugin is added to the viewer, it automatically adds GBufferPlugin before that (if not added already).
+Plugins can be dependent on other plugins.
+These dependencies are automatically resolved and added to the viewer at runtime. e.g. SSAOPlugin

-The plugins can be added synchronously or asynchronously using viewer.addPluginSync and viewer.addPlugin methods respectively.
+The plugins can be added synchronously or asynchronously using viewer.addPluginSync

-It is recommended to create custom plugins for reusable features, as they provide built-in features for ui configuration, serialization, integration with editors etc and are easy to manage and tree-shake in the code.
+It is recommended to create custom plugins for reusable features, as they provide built-in features for ui configuration, serialization, integration with editors etc. and are easy to manage and tree-shake in the code.

 Check out the list of plugins in the Core Plugin and @threepipe Packages pages.

-To create new plugins, simply implement the IViewerPlugin interface or extend the AViewerPluginSync or AViewerPluginAsync classes.
+To create new plugins, simply implement the IViewerPlugin

-Read more about the Plugin System on it's page.
+Read more about the Plugin System on its page.

 Render pipeline